This includes special exhibitions and permanent collection.

 Give your child the best in art education with our classes designed especially for homeschoolers.
 Choose from monthly and three-part programs for ages 6-18.
 Weekly programs are offered for ages 3-5.

 Art à la Carte is a series of informative programs focusing on the arts.
-It is offered free of charge on Wednesdays at 12:15p.
-Participants are encouraged to bring lunch or pick up something from The Palette café.
-Coffee, tea, and cookies are provided.
-All programs are held in the FIA’s Isabel Hall.
+It is offered free of charge on Wednesdays at 12:15 pm at the Flint Institute of Arts.